-(\) Plutarch, Tib.
+(1) Plutarch, Tib.
 Gracchus, 9.
+(2) "It was at the instigation of the rhetorician Diophanes and the philoso-

-(&#x27;) "It was at the instigation of the rhetorician Diophanes and the philosopher Blossius, that he took counsel of the citizens of Rome most distinguished for their reputation and virtues: among others, Crassus, the grand pontiff; Mucius Scævola, the celebrated lawyer, then consul; and Appius Claudius, his father-in-law."
+() "It was at the insugation of the rhetorician Diophanes and the philosopher Blossius that he took counsel of the citizens of Rome most distinguished for their reputation and virtues: among others, Crassus, the grand pontiff; Mucius Scævola, the celebrated lawyer, then consul; and Appius Claudius, his father-in-law."
 (Plutarch, Tib.
 Gracchus, 9.)